Valentine’s Day Couple's Skill: The Listening Door

 intention is to deepen intimacy and deepen emotional understanding

-The Listening Door is simple to do:
+The Listening Door is simple:

 Choose a topic that you need or your partner want to share your feelings about.
 Stick to this topic.